HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

 </figure>

 When a page has multiple instances of the same landmark, for example, a primary site navigation and a breadcrumb secondary navigation, it is important that they each have a unique accessible name.
 This will help an assistive technology user to better understand which navigation landmark they have encountered.
-Techniques for accomplishing this are covered in Scott O'Hara's comprehensive article about the  various landmarks and how different screen readers navigate them.
+Techniques for accomplishing this are covered in Scott O'Hara's comprehensive article about the <a hreflang="en" href="https://www.scottohara.me/blog/2018/03/03/landmarks.html">various landmarks and how different screen readers navigate them</a>.

 ### Document titles